mitmotion/auth_server/README.md

 A docker compose file is also provided to provide the auth server as a service.
 You'll need docker-compose for that.

 #### Deployment notice
 To keep your data secured, it is essential to setup the server to be connected to through a public network run behind a TLS terminator such as nginx

+#### Running test auth server on a local network
+For security, the auth client will refuse to attempt to connections without https unless the server is `localhost`.

+For testing, a local TLS terminator with a self-signed certificate can be used:

+TODO